-Are you in search of a discussion strategy that can save you from silent online purgatory?
-It’s rough trying to inspire conversation with videos off and anxious students feeling unsure of themselves on Zoom.
+Are you in search of a discussion strategy that can save you from the creaking silence of a class full of non-talkers?

 Enter hexagonal thinking.
 While this strategy is also wonderful in the physical classroom, it’s a great digital option for unlocking discussion in this very moment.
 Below you’ll find background on the topic and then some strategies for how you might implement hexagonal thinking in the classroom.